telefonicaid/thinking-cities/docs/topics/device_connection.md

 include the Device ID provisioned before, for verification purposes.

 Take into account that polling commands (as the ones depicted in this document) have an expiration time, and so, if the device don't retrieve the available commands in a reasonable amount of time, they will be discarded.
+Expiration time of the commands is defined Platform-wide (and currently set to 1 day).

 To keep track of the state of commands sent to a device, the IoTAgents create a set of additional attributes in the device entity that let the user check the current status of the command, and the result of the command if there is any.
 The